 Hanna is the station captain’s pampered daughter; Nik the reluctant member of a notorious crime family.
 But while the … Continue reading

 Available November 8, 2016

 Alicia’s hallucinations are only getting worse: more frequent and more intense.
 Despite that, she doesn’t want to give them up because the hallucinations are the only place she sees her father.
 Then he shows up in real life, warning Alicia of incredible danger, and suddenly everything shifts.
 The people Alicia trusted most have been lying to her, and now she’s on the run from them.
 The hallucinations are real.
 In them, Alicia journeys to other universes, ones where more than her life is at stake.
-She must find an atlas, a map … Continue reading
+She must find an … Continue reading

 Life at the Speed of Us

 After the car accident that takes her mother’s life, Sovern stops talking.
 She tries to lose herself in dating the boy she shouldn’t, in the rush of speeding downhill on a snowboard.
 But when another accident disconnects Sovern from even more of her life, she embarks on a quest outside time with only a strangely familiar boy who doesn’t speak her language as a guide.